sanjayheaven/ggb/README_en.md

 - **Rapid Development**: Accelerate project development and iteration using the **Gin** framework and related tools.
 - **Simple and Easy to Use**: Follow the [project-layout](https://github.com/golang-standards/project-layout/tree/master) specification, providing a clear and simple code structure that even beginners can easily understand.
+- **Advanced CLI Experience**: Use **Cobra** to create modern command line tools to simplify project management and operations.
+- **Hot Reload**: Utilize the Air tool for hot reloading, improving development efficiency.
 - **Integrated Logging System**: Integrated Logrus and Lumberjack for comprehensive log recording and management.
-- **Hot Reload**: Utilize the Air tool for hot reloading, improving development efficiency.
 - **Database Support**: Integrated Gorm, supporting mainstream databases such as MySQL, PostgreSQL, etc.
 - **Flexible Middleware**: Incorporate common middleware for easy implementation of features such as logging, authentication, cross-origin resource sharing (CORS), rate limiting, etc.